Just getting started with your drone? Follow these 17 tips.

 A prop balancer like the Du-Bro 499 Tru-Spin Prop Balancer can help you understand whether or not your propeller is in balance.
 You can always apply clear tape to the lighter side, or sand the heavier side to achieve the proper balance.

 If you want a beautiful, slow, and smooth shot, you may want to consider tweaking your transmitter settings to make your joystick less sensitive.
-In the below video, you’ll see how Chris slows his DJI Phantom 2 controller’s yaw:
+Check out this funny video from Ed Rusk for some solid advice on how to adjust the settings on a DJI Mavic Pro.

 In visual effects (VFX) and animation work, it’s called handles.
 Think about what shot you want to take.
 Ideally, your flight path and video recording start well before your shot, and end well after.
 This is also called flying through the shot.